 “The distance between a dream and the stark reality of the present is a major problem.

 Setting a huge goal is supposed to be hugely motivating, but comparing your current state to your eventual goal is incredibly de-motivating and demoralizing — and is usually the reason we give up on our goals.

 Instead of thinking about the result, the key is a process and a routine.

 Pick something you want to do, break it down into daily chunks, commit to keeping your head down and grinding out those daily chunks… and one day, you’ll lift your head and realize you’ve accomplished what once seemed impossible — even to you.”

 “Beyond a close circle of people who care about you, don’t worry what others think.”

 – Daniel Pink, author of Drive: The Surprising The Surprising Truth about What Motivates Us @DanielPink

-Sales taught me how to keep going in the face of adversity; how to be get up after being knocked down; and, how to relentlessly, and single-mindedly pursue a goal.”
+Sales taught me to keep going in the face of adversity; get up after being knocked down, and relentlessly and single-mindedly pursue a goal.”

-“Sales made me a tougher man by forcing me to realize that numbers do not lie and at the end of the day, you—and you alone—are responsible for your numbers, the primary number being your bank account balance, which is the direct result of your bad or good decisions.”
+“Sales made me a tougher man by forcing me to realize that numbers do not lie, and at the end of the day, you—and you alone—are responsible for your numbers, the primary number being your bank account balance, which is the direct result of your bad or good decisions.”

 – Wes Schaeffer, author of 79 Stories on Selling with Integrity @SalesWhisperer

 “Sales made me a better man because I learned to come to grips with who I am, not what other people thought of me.